Heat Warning in Effect

 Powering County Operations with Renewable Energy

-OCS, in partnership with DoE Sustainable Energy, is installing 5 solar canopy systems on parking lots at 5 government sites.
+The Office of Central Services (OCS), in partnership with the Department of the Environment (DoE) Sustainable Energy, is installing five solar canopy systems on parking lots at five government sites.
 The systems will generate enough electricity to power over 400 homes, and all the energy generated must be provided to the County free of charge for 15 years.

 Community Trees